0xhammadghazi/ns3-upgradable-contracts/changes/BulkRenewal.md

 ### Explanation of Changes

 The `Ownable` contract was previously inherited in the `ETHRegistrarController` contract, which was then imported into `BulkRenewal.sol`.
 This eliminated the need for explicit inheritance of `Ownable` contract in `BulkRenewal` contract.
-However, due to changes where we replaced the standard `Ownable` contract in the `ETHRegistrarController` contract with an upgradeable version of `Ownable` contract, it became necessary to explicitly import and inherit `Ownable` in `BulkRenewal` to maintain proper ownership control functionality.
+However, due to upgradeable changes we removed `Ownable` contract from the `ETHRegistrarController` contract.
+As a result, it became necessary to explicitly import and inherit `Ownable` in `BulkRenewal` to maintain proper ownership control functionality.